Aera23/-/README.md

 * ?delete=accesskey to be able to delete files via the upload page (please change $ad at the top of the script)
 # Installation
 * Copy the files into the directory you want to.
-* Run g3.php and solve CAPTCHA
+* Run setup.php then use mod link
-* Follow the prompts, and save
-* Click the button saying "BACK"
 * Optional: Check out stopwatch.php or colour.php :)
 Enjoy :)